Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Do you know what the most important sun protection is?
 Your sunglasses!

-How Is A Sun Blocking Hat Made?
+How Is A Sun-Blocking Hat Made?

-The better sun has will be made of a tightly woven fabric.
-This can be straw if it is woven tightly.
+The better sun hat will be made of a tightly woven fabric.
+This can be a straw if it is woven tightly.
 Canvas cloth is good for bucket-style hats.
 Make sure it is comfortable because if it isn’t it won’t get much wear.
 You do have to wear your hat to have the protection you need.

 Your sun hats are your first line of defense against the direct sun.
 However, when it is cloudy there is more indirect and scattered solar UVR.
 These reflective or indirect and scattered UV rays are why you will need sunscreen as well.